-In the fall months, they lose their lighter summer coat so to make way for the thicker winter one and in the spring months they lose their winter coat so to prepare for the "dog days" of summer.
+In the fall months, they lose their lighter summer coat to make way for the thicker winter one, and in the spring months, they lose their winter coat to prepare for the "dog days" of summer.
 The term "blowing the coat" is used to depict these seasonal events where dogs seem to "explode," leaving hair just about everywhere.

-On the other hand, there are certain breeds of dogs who do not blow their coats seasonally.
-These dogs are basically dropping hair year-round but, since it's in much smaller amounts, the hairs are noticed less.
+On the other hand, there are certain breeds of dogs that do not blow their coats seasonally.
+These dogs are basically dropping hair year-round, but the hairs are noticed less since it's in much smaller amounts.
 These dogs are always growing new hairs month after month, just like evergreen trees keep growing new leaves.

 So When Do Dogs Shed the Most?